sritchie73/BootstrapQTL/README.md

 to correct for the overestimation of effect sizes present in  *cis*-QTL mapping studies ("The Winner's Curse effect").

+For more information see the associated publication in *Nucleic Acids Research*; [Power, false discovery rate and Winner’s Curse in eQTL studies](https://doi.org/10.1093/nar/gky780).

 ## Installation

 The latest stable version of NetRep can be installed either directly from